brodycj/cordova-sqlite-ext/README.md

 - This version does *NOT* support WP(7/8), Windows 8.1, or Windows Phone 8.1 (supported in [litehelpers / Cordova-sqlite-legacy](https://github.com/litehelpers/Cordova-sqlite-legacy))
 - This version contains the following extra features:
   - Pre-populated database support for Windows "Universal"
-  - REGEXP support for Android using PCRE 8.37 _as well as iOS_
+  - REGEXP support for Android using PCRE 8.37 as well as iOS
 - This version supports the use of two (2) possible Android sqlite database implementations:
   - default: lightweight [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector)
   - optional: built-in Android database classes (usage described below)
-- The following features are moved to [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) and removed from this ~~project~~ version branch:
-  - REGEXP support
-  - Pre-populated database
 - Windows version is in an alpha state:
-  - ~~Native build for Windows 10 is still missing~~
   - Issue with UNICODE `\u0000` character (same as `\0`)
   - No background processing (for future consideration)
   - In addition, problems with the Windows version have been reported in case of a Cordova project using a Visual Studio template/extension instead of Cordova/PhoneGap CLI or `plugman`
 - Status for the other target platforms:
   - Android: now using [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) (with sqlite `3.7.17`), with support for FTS3/FTS4 and R-Tree, and REGEXP support using PCRE 8.37 as built from [liteglue / Android-sqlite-native-driver-regexp-pcre](https://github.com/liteglue/Android-sqlite-native-driver-regexp-pcre)
   - iOS: sqlite `3.8.10.2` embedded
-- FTS3, FTS4, and R-Tree support is tested working OK in this version (for all target platforms in this version branch Android/iOS/Windows)
+- FTS3, FTS4, and R-Tree support is tested working OK for all target platforms in this version
 - Android is supported back to SDK 10 (a.k.a.
 Gingerbread, Android 2.3.3); support for older versions is available upon request.
 - API to open the database may be changed somewhat to be more streamlined.
 Transaction and single-statement query API will NOT be changed.
 - In case of memory issues please use smaller transactions or use the version (with a different licensing scheme) at: [litehelpers / Cordova-sqlite-enterprise-free](https://github.com/litehelpers/Cordova-sqlite-enterprise-free) or [litehelpers / cordova-sqlite-workers-evfree](https://github.com/litehelpers/cordova-sqlite-workers-evfree)